"The arts play a crucial role in changing the world

 Farah is the daughter of Palestinians living in diaspora, who — unlike the millions that continue to remain stateless in refugee camps — were fortunate enough to make a home in 1970's Britain.

-Born, raised and educated in London, Farah began her career as a banker with JP Morgan, but went on to build a children-focused business that she ran for 10 years.
+Born, raised and educated in London, Farah began her career as an institutional equity stock broker ending up with a CFA designation at JP Morgan Chase, but went on to build a children-focused business that she ran for 10 years.

 As a Palestinian in diaspora, Farah always thought she understood the injustices suffered by her people.
 But seeing it first-hand during a visit to the Occupied Palestinian Territories changed her in a deep and overwhelming way.
 Witnessing the treatment of children was particularly harrowing and she kept thinking "what if that was my child?"